cardano-foundation/CIPs/CIP-0108/test-vector.md

 # Test Vector for CIP-0108

-Here we create some useful definitions and some example metadata.
+Here we create some useful definitions and some examples.

 ## Common Context

 ### Common Fields

 The context fields which could be added to CIP-108 compliant jsonld files.
 See [cip-0108.common.jsonld](./cip-0108.common.jsonld).

 ### Common Fields Schema

 A json schema for the common context fields.
 See [cip-0108.common.schema.json](./cip-0108.common.schema.json).